arachnetech/homebridge-mqttthing/docs/Accessories.md

     },
     "switchValues":
         [
-            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 1 (optional)>"
-            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 2 (optional)>"
-            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 3 (optional)>"
+            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 1 (optional)>", "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 2 (optional)>", "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 3 (optional)>"
-        ]
+        ],
-    "switchValues": "<array of 3 switch values corresponding to single-press, double-press and long-press respectively (optional)>"
-    "restrictSwitchValues": [ 0, 2 ] // optional and applied to all buttons
+    "switchValues": "<array of 3 switch values corresponding to single-press, double-press and long-press respectively (optional)>", "restrictSwitchValues": [ 0, 2 ] // optional and applied to all buttons }
-}
 ```